Collagen Stimulating Fillers, At A Glance

 I started fat transfer in 2010 however I have not been impressed with the results.
 My practice is based upon the predictability of success of each procedure.
 In the past, fat transfer has had the reputation of unpredictability due to variable rates of fat absorption.

-What are the risks of dermal fillers?
+What are the risks of hydrating treatments?

 The amount or volume required depends on the area treated.
 As a guide, cheeks require 1.5 to 3 mls, temples 3 mls to 4.5 mls, whilst jawline contouring requires 4.5ml to 7.5ml.

-Davin’s take on collagen stimulating fillers
+Davin’s take on collagen stimulating hydrating treatments

-Collagen stimulating fillers have 3 distinct advantages when employed correctly, firstly longevity.
+Collagen stimulating hydrating treatments have 3 distinct advantages when employed correctly, firstly longevity.
 These last upward of 5+ years, compared to 2+ years with HA fillers.
 Secondly volume & costs.
-For example, consider the jawline area where it is not uncommon to use upwards of 6mls of HA fillers (for a perspective, a teaspoon is 5mls, so 6 syringes in this area is not uncommon).
+For example, consider the jawline area where it is not uncommon to use upwards of 6mls of HA hydrating treatments (for a perspective, a teaspoon is 5mls, so 6 syringes in this area is not uncommon).
 The use of calcium hydroxyl apatite in this area really makes sense as it has the highest “G prime” (lifting capacity, third reason), coupled with volume & longevity.
 The use of cannula gives a much higher level of safety compared to needles.